“The Sheepfold, Moonlight” by Jean-François Millet

 In “The Sheepfold, Moonlight”, Millet depicts a solitary shepherd at work on the plains between the towns of Barbizon and Chailly in north-central France.
 Millet had moved to Barbizon in 1849, and during the 1850s, his work completely shifted focus from portraiture to that of peasant life.

-Rather than display the romanticized ideals of life, he wanted to show the reality of the hard life that many people lived.
-Millet was raised by a farmer and worked on a farm until he was 18 years old.
+Rather than display the romanticized ideals of life, Millet wanted to show the reality of the hard life that many people lived.
+He was raised himself by a farmer and worked on a farm until he was 18 years old.
 He had an overall respect and understanding of that lifestyle, which he wanted to exhibit in his work.

-According the the Walters Museum website, Millet had said “Oh, how I wish I could make those who see my work feel the splendors and terrors of the night!
+According to the Walters Museum website, Millet had said “Oh, how I wish I could make those who see my work feel the splendors and terrors of the night!
 One ought to be able to make people hear the songs, the silences, and murmurings of the air.
-They should feel the infinite..”
+They should feel the infinite..”.

-The Sheepfold, Moonlight” is currently on display at the Walters Art Museum in Baltimore, Maryland, in the United States.
+The Sheepfold, Moonlight” is currently in the collections of the Walters Art Museum in Baltimore, Maryland, in the United States.

 For more on Jean-François Millet, please visit his short biography here.